inesp/inesp.github.io/_posts/2019-08-13-github-aliases-cheatsheet.md

 ```

 ![git lg 2](/assets/Git-lg-2.png)

 ##### `git afa`

 A common workflow at my current team is to amend existing commits.
-Sometimes we strive to create a clean git history by squashing certain commits together.
-The only problem is that it takes a few commands to accomplish and it gets awfully repetitive over time.
+We strive to create a clean git history by squashing certain commits together.
+The only problem is that it takes a few commands to accomplish this and it gets awfully repetitive over time.

 Git already supports this process.
 By calling `git commit --fixup 4dfa2350` a new commit is created, which can later be autosquashed.